Ninedeadeyes/The-Roots-That-Bind-/README.md

 # The-Roots-That-Bind-
-Built using Chat GPT 85% and 15% custom code
+Built with the help of Chat GPT.

 I was wondering how much can I use Chat GPT to write a roguelike from scratch using the Standard Library and this was the result.